Switchblade (band)

-Switchblade were an Australian five-piece metal band from Sydney, Australia, who formed in 2001 and disbanded in 2011.
-During their career they released two albums, and played support for bands such as Slayer, Machine Head, Exodus, Trivium and Nevermore during their respective Australian tours.
-They also appeared at Metal for the Brain and the Come Together Music Festival.
+Switchblade were an Australian metal band from Sydney, Australia, formed in 2001 and disbanded in 2011.
+They released two albums and played support for bands such as Slayer, Machine Head, Exodus, Trivium and Nevermore during their Australian tours.
+They appeared at Metal for the Brain and the Come Together Music Festival.

 History

 Formation (2001–2003)

-Switchblade was formed by guitarist Andrew Najdek, drummer Mat Piccolotto and bassist Ben Bessant in 2001.
-The trio spent the better part of their final high school years playing metal cover songs and writing a handful of originals which would become early Switchblade demos.
-Vocalist Chris Apps joined the band prior to the recording of the band's very first demo, but split from the group directly following the recording.
+Switchblade were formed by guitarist Andrew Najdek, drummer Mat Piccolotto and bassist Ben Bessant in 2001.
+The trio spent their final high school years playing metal cover songs and writing originals that would become early Switchblade demos.
+Vocalist Chris Apps joined the band before recording the band's first demo, but left following the recording.

-In early 2002 Switchblade recorded a new demo and began to audition vocalists.
-The auditions were unsuccessful, and the group struggled to find a frontman until Piccolotto answered an internet messageboard post by vocalist Colin "Sway" Druery, who shared a similar musical vision and joined the band in 2002.
-Switchblade began working together on original material, however only a few short months into rehearsals, Sway would permanently damage his vocal cords and was forced to leave.
-Switchblade was once again looking for a suitable frontman.
-During this downtime Najdek began using a seven-string guitar, and tuning much lower than he previously did.
-As a result of this the band's musical style moved away from its thrash metal and death metal core and took on a much more groove metal approach, similar to bands like Pantera, Machine Head and Fear Factory.
+In early 2002, Switchblade recorded a new demo and auditioned vocalists.
+Piccolotto answered an internet messageboard post by singer Colin "Sway" Druery, who joined the band in 2002.
+Switchblade began working on original material.
+A few months into rehearsals, Druery damaged his vocal cords and left Switchblade looking for another frontman.
+Najdek began using a seven-string guitar and tuning much lower than previously.
+The band moved away from thrash metal and death metal and toward groove metal, similar to Pantera, Machine Head and Fear Factory.

-Switchblade again found themselves recording another instrumental demo at the end of 2002, the first of the new material written completely on a seven string guitar.
-Sway got a copy of the demo and was compelled to return to the band.
-Inspired by this new sound, Sway quickly wrote lyrics for the new Switchblade material, recorded his vocals on the instrumental tracks, and Switchblade's demo Incoming was released in early 2003.
+Switchblade recorded another instrumental demo at the end of 2002, the first new material written on a seven string guitar.
+Druery rejoined the band, wrote lyrics for the new material, and recorded his vocals on the instrumental tracks.
+Switchblade's demo Incoming was released in early 2003.

 Incoming (2003–2004)

-Switchblade then began doing the rounds on the Sydney metal scene and was soon touring interstate and supporting higher profile local bands like Daysend, Sunk Loto and Dungeon.
-Meanwhile, Piccolotto also briefly joined local thrash metal band Descend, who disbanded shortly after, and Najdek became a member of local power metal band Friar Rush.
+Switchblade performed in Sydney and toured interstate supporting local bands like Daysend, Sunk Loto and Dungeon.
+Piccolotto briefly joined local thrash metal band Descend, who disbanded shortly after.
+Najdek became a member of local power metal band Friar Rush.

-In mid-2004 the band realised its musical output was limited by only having one guitarist, so a second guitarist was added in Scott Bernasconi, who played his first show with Switchblade on 19 June 2004.
-The band's material was re-worked to make room for a second guitarist.
-Soon after, Switchblade played a string of shows with now Los Angeles based tech-metal outfit Devolved, Sydney band Daysend, and Machine Head.
-Switchblade then booked themselves into the studio to record their debut album with Astennu producing.
+In mid-2004, the band realised a single guitarist limited their musical output.
+They added second guitarist Scott Bernasconi, who played his first show with Switchblade on 19 June 2004.
+The band's material was re-worked to fit a second guitarist.
+Switchblade played a string of shows with now Los Angeles based tech-metal outfit Devolved, Sydney band Daysend, and Machine Head.
+Switchblade recorded their debut album with Astennu producing.